Raphaeldott/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This adds the directory /action to the end of the PATH.
 The colon (:) is the separator between directories in the PATH variable.
 By placing /action after "$PATH", you ensure that the shell will look in /action after checking all the other directories already listed in PATH.

+ex3 paths:
-ex 3 count directories in the path echo $PATH | tr : $'\n' | grep / | wc -l
+ count directories in the path
+echo $PATH | tr : $'\n' | grep / | wc -l

 echo $PATH